Protect Pets from Disease Carrying Pests

-One disease fleas carry with them is tapeworms.
+One parasite fleas carry with them is tapeworm.
 Dogs and cats can easily get tapeworms by ingesting the flea, which will attach itself to the animal’s intestinal wall.
 Tapeworms are made up of small, independent segments that will break off into the intestines, resembling grains of rice in the stool.
-As these segments dry up, the eggs inside are released and will be inject by flea larvae, continuing the cycle.
+As these segments dry up, the eggs inside are released and will be ingested by flea larvae, continuing the cycle.
 In dogs and cats, tapeworms can cause weight loss, poor hair coat or anal itching, with a gradual decline in overall health if not treated properly.

 bacteria, which causes fever, loss of appetite, lethargy, lameness, swollen lymph nodes and more in dogs.
 Ticks that carry Lyme Disease must be attached for 48 hours before transmission of the disease takes place, with symptoms occurring up to 2-5 months later.
 Treatment for Lyme Disease includes antibiotics such as tetracycline, doxycycline or amoxicillin.

-Mosquitoes are the flying insects that seem to affect every human or animal.
+Mosquitoes are flying insects that seem to affect every human or animal.
 Attaching to the skin, they feed on the blood and then leave itchy, irritating bites behind.
 Mosquitoes have a 2-week life cycle and reproduce rapidly, so it seems they never end.
-However, since they lay their eggs in water, a source of standing water must be present for reproduction – so there can be a limit to how many grow.
+However, since they lay their eggs in standing water, it tends to limit how many grow.
 Mosquitoes carry a variety of diseases, including heartworm in dogs and cats, malaria in humans, equine encephalomyelitis in horses and West Nile in many animals.

 In general, there are a variety of products that can help prevent infestations and diseases from fleas, ticks, mosquitoes and other insects.
 Shampoos, sprays and dips

 will give your pets further protection to prevent the pests from coming back.
-Treat your home and yard with outdoor premise sprays
+It's also important to treat your home and yard with premise sprays

 or Diatomaceous Earth

-Defending your pets from insects and their diseases will take some effort, but your pets will thank you for the protection they have!
+Defending your pets from insects and their diseases will take some effort, but your pets will thank you for the protection!